caiojhonny/simple-cookie-choices/README.md

 ## Setup

-Include the script located on the `dist` folder
+Include the script into your site

 ```html
 <script src="simple-cookie-choices.min.js"></script>